Simplify: (1/x^7)(y^7) × Fourth Root of x^8

 aman=am+n a^m\cdot a^n=a^{m+n}

-We'll apply this exponent law to the expression we got in the last stage:
+Apply this exponent law to the expression that we obtained in the last stage:

 y7x7x2=y7x7+2=y7x5 y^7\cdot x^{-7}\cdot x^2=y^7x^{-7+2}=y^7x^{-5}

-When in the first stage we applied the above exponent law for the terms with identical bases, and then simplified the expression we got, additionally in the final stages we removed the · sign and switched to the conventional notation where placing terms next to each other means multiplication.
+When in the first stage we applied the above exponent law for the terms with identical bases, and then proceeded to simplify the expression that we obtained.
+Additionally in the final stages we removed the · sign and switched to the conventional notation where placing terms next to each other signifies multiplication.

 1x7y7x84=1x7y7x84=x7y7x2=y7x5 \frac{1}{x^7}\cdot y^7\cdot\sqrt[4]{x^8}=\frac{1}{x^7}\cdot y^7\cdot x^{\frac{8}{4}}=x^{-7}y^7x^2=y^7x^{-5}